Dealing With Pregnancy Jealousy From Other Women (As a Pregnant Woman)

 When we women get pregnant, we have a surge of happy cells in us and we tend to talk about our journey all the time.
 This is on top of the BabyCenter/WhatToExpect forum surfing and endless readings on your weird pickles craving and tracking fetal kicks.

 Your life is BABY!
-Baby is life!
+Baby is Life!
 All hail Baby!
 (Husbands know what I mean.)

-1. “I can’t have kids myself. / I have lost my child.”
+1. “I can’t have kids myself.”

 2. “I’d be a much better parent if I was the one pregnant.”

-In the first trimester, I had mild nausea whenever I became hungry.
-This meant waking up at 2 AM to feed on anything that I wanted to stomach (which was basically everything cardboard pizza-y and chicken nugget-y.
-I was eating like a junk food-loving 4th grader.)
-I would then text my friends at 2 AM to complain about this crazy biological change happening in real-time.
+For example, during my first trimester, I experienced mild nausea whenever I became hungry.
+This led to me waking up at 2 AM to eat whatever I could stomach, which often ended up being junk food.
+I would then text my friends to complain about this new biological change happening in real-time.

 4. “You have your Prince Charming, where is mine?”